mishellzin/git_study/README.md

 # OBJECTIVE

-this is just a training repository for git and github practices.
+This is just a training repository for git and github practices.